-Although most people would prefer not to see bed bugs, these insects are visible to the naked eye if you know where to look for them.
+Although most people would prefer not to see bed bugs, these insects are big enough to be visible to the naked eye if you know where to look for them.
 Adult bed bugs can be about the length of a flat-head thumbtack.
 (Remember, though, that's length only; they aren't the exact size of a tack.)

-And while it is physically possible to see a bed bug, it's not likely you'll be able to distinguish it from other insects without a microscope.
+And while their size makes it physically possible to see bed bugs, it's not likely you'll be able to distinguish them from other insects without a microscope or hand lens.
 As a matter of fact, bed bugs can be mistaken for their cousins — bat bugs — and are also sometimes confused with mites and swallow bugs, as well.
+Bat bugs are less common.
+So, expert help may be needed in some cases.
 This is one of many reasons why you should never attempt DIY bed bug control.
 It's simply too difficult to identify these creatures, unless you're trained to do so.

 Terminix can help you identify bed bugs